Lice What to do?

 Use bright light, section hair, and spend at least 2 hours daily searching for nits.
 Remember, if nits remain they may not be dead from the lice treatment.
 If nits hatch, the problem will start all over again.
 Continue to check hair for nits daily for at least a month.
 Notify your school nurse if you find additional nits or adult lice.

-Retreatment In 7-10 Days if you see adults
+Retreat In 7-10 Days if you see adult lice

 Retreat with lice treatment.
 Follow instructions.
 Continue to pull out nits.